 - Pressure from payers to lower drug prices

-- Regulators paying closer attention to the health effects of new therapies
+- Regulators paying closer attention to the health impact of new therapies through value based medicine

-- Rising debt due to the need to enhance offerings
+- Rising debt due to the need to enhance supply through acquisitions

 Sector Economic Insights

-Pharmaceutical distributors represent the sector’s most at-risk segment
+Similarly to the pre-COVID-19 period, drug distributors are still the sector’s most at-risk segment

-The most at-risk segment in the pharmaceutical sector comprises distributors, including wholesalers as well as pharmacy chains.
-They are bearing the full brunt of the price reductions demanded by public and private payers, while their fixed costs are high due to their fairly dense and specialised distribution networks, which have to cope, for example, with the fact that some drugs must be delivered quickly, regardless of their destination, while respecting strict packaging standards.
-Volume limitation policies could also have an impact on distributors’ business.
-This sub-sector is already the most fragile.
-Net margin was 2.3% in 2018 compared to 2% in 2017, which is much lower than that of pharmaceutical companies and biotechs.
-Meanwhile this sub-sector has the highest net debt-to-asset ratio, which reached 14.8% during the same period.
+The most at-risk segment in the pharmaceuticals sector comprises distributors, including wholesalers, as well as pharmacy chains.
+These are bearing the full brunt of the price reductions demanded by public and private payers, while their fixed costs are high due to their fairly dense and specialised distribution networks, which have to cope, for instance, with the fact that some drugs must be delivered quickly, regardless of their destination, while adhering to strict packaging standards.
+Added to that is increased competition, notably the entry of new actors such as Amazon in the United States.
+According to Coface estimates, their net margin was 1.65% at the end of Q2 2020 compared to 1% a year ago, and which is much lower than that of pharmaceutical and biotech companies.
+Meanwhile this sub-sector has the highest net debt-to-asset ratio, which reached 15.7% during the same period.
 European and Chinese wholesalers have a higher risk profile.
-In addition to the drastic price reduction policies underway in the area, European wholesalers must also meet tougher standards and regulations.
+In addition to the drastic price reduction policies underway in the region, European wholesalers must also meet tougher standards and regulations.
 Complying with these rules generates higher costs and affects profitability.
 In China, the central government is seeking to clean up the segment, which has been hit hard by non-transparent practices and the presence of intermediaries that have pushed up prices.
-The “two-invoice” policy makes it easier to monitor transactions: an invoice is issued by the producer to the distributor, which then invoices its customer (hospital or pharmacy) giving explicit details of prices and volumes.
-Coface expects that some distributors will be eliminated as transparency increases.
+The "double-invoicing" policy makes it easier to monitor transactions: the producer issues an invoice to the distributor, which then invoices its client (hospital or pharmacy).